mysteriousellipsis/sigma-lang/README.md

 # sigma lang by dimini171
-potential rewrite coming soon to fix my spagetthi code
+full rewrite coming soon to fix my spagetthi code

 # what is this??
 sigma lang was made for our final year computing coursework.